hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Their placards, like themselves, are filled with lies;
 >
 > Bel.
-But strangers oft' too readily believe
+But strangers oft too readily believe
 >
 > In all they hear and see, and thus deceive
 >